 Weigh or lightly spoon flour into dry measuring cups; level with a knife.
 Combine flour, oats, baking soda, and salt in a medium bowl; stir with a whisk.
 Place sugar and butter in a large bowl; beat with a mixer at medium speed until well blended (about 5 minutes).
 Add vanilla and egg; beat well.
 Add flour mixture; beat just until combined.
 Stir in toffee bits and chocolate chips.

 Drop dough by tablespoonfuls 2 inches apart on 2 baking sheets coated with cooking spray.
 Bake at 350° for 11 minutes or until lightly browned.
 Cool on pans 1 minute.
 Remove cookies from pans; cool completely on wire racks.

 This recipe comes from the October 2008 issue of Southern Living.
 They are absolutely delicious, but I think they need to be eaten pretty soon after they are made.

-- Working with one won ton wrapper at a time, moisten the edges with water.
-Place 2 tsp. of the filling in the center; fold over to creat a triangle; seal the edges.
+Working with one won ton wrapper at a time, moisten the edges with water.
+Place 2 tsp. of the filling in the center; fold over to create a triangle; seal the edges.
 Repeat.

 If you like chocolate and mint together like I do, you’ll enjoy these cupcakes.
 My frosting didn’t turn out fluffy…more like marshmallow fluff, which I suspect is due to me being too impatient and not letting it beat long enough in the mixer.
 It still tasted delicious though.